Combo box control in Power Apps

 OnChange – How the app responds when the user changes a selection.

-OnNavigate – How the app responds when the user clicks on an item.
+OnNavigate – How the app responds when the user selects an item.

-OnSelect – How the app responds when the user taps or clicks a control.
+OnSelect – How the app responds when the user taps or selects a control.

 TabIndex – Keyboard navigation order in relation to other controls.